Joe-Degs/Joe-Degs/README.md

 Few things about me:

+- I like computers and love to talk about them.
+Mostly endulging myself in understanding Linux (system and kernel), embedded/low-level systems, computer architecture and infrastructure, computer networks, systems programming, distributed systems and any new thing that tickles my fancy.

 - I occassionally write about things I am learning and resources I'm using on my [blog](https://joe-degs.github.io)

-- I like computers and love to talk about them.
-Mostly endulging myself in linux, embedded/low-level systems, cloud and infrastructure, computer networks, systems programming and distributed systems or anything that seems to catch my fancy.

-- I have read a couple of books and I am looking to make it a habit.
+- I have read a couple of books (not exactly related to computer technology) and I am looking to make it a habit.
 I'm [Joe](goodreads.com/joenork) on goodreads.

-- I have a [resume](https://drive.google.com/file/d/1W3_k7KJbRB9g7AjGfF-ylTbpSrEISSUK/view?usp=sharing) contaning highlighted projects.

 - I am taking a genuine liking to emulator development.
-Current project is [here](github.com/Joe-Degs/emulator), help, contribute, criticize and nudge me in the right direction.
+Most recent project is [here](github.com/Joe-Degs/emulator), help, contribute, criticize and nudge me in the right direction.

-- I dream of getting a systems engineering internship (very hard to come by one especially in my part of the world).
-I'll be happy with any help I can get.

 ### 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)